ec1971/reading-notes/concurrency.md

 - bounded queue
   - how do we prevent starving by implementing FIFO scheme?
     - create one condition variable for each waiting thread

+### MULTIPLE LOCKS
+- Consideration
+  - performance/efficiency
+    - avoid bottleneck
+  - startving
+  - deadlock
+- strategy for using multiple locks to decrease lock contention
+  - fine-grained locking:
+    - partition an object's state into different subsets and each protected by a different lock
+    - e.g. one lock per bucket; partition heap to separate memory region

+  - pre-processor data structure
+    - partition based on number of processor
+  - ownership design patter
+  - staged architecture
+- RCU (read-copy-update) locks
+  - for read heavy database - frequently read but ocassionally update
+  - cf. RWlock
+    - because of the serial access of the readers/writers control structure, the synchronization process can be a bottleneck (esp when the critical section is short - synchronization overhead is huge)
+    - RCU solves this by reducing overhead for read at the cost of overhead for write